By Madeline Bocaro

-Sounds that were once filmic and wonderfully warped now resemble a slick and polished band, overtaken by a three-year-old on toy piano.
-The instruments now sound authentic instead of wonderfully strange.
+Sounds that were once filmic and wonderfully warped now resemble a slick and polished band, overtaken by a toy piano.
+The instruments sound authentic instead of wonderfully strange.
 Iggy’s ‘China Girl’ almost sounds like the sickening love song that Bowie turned it into years later in 1983.
 Yet, I must admit that the song is such a masterpiece that it still sounds sublime.
-But it is NOT the song I grew up with.
+However, it is NOT the song I grew up with.

 I am bracing myself.
 I can’t imagine how ‘Dum Dum Boys’ will sound.
 After all, Iggy sings, ‘Where are you now when I need your noise?’ (not ‘…when I need your highly polished and professional music.’).
 I also shudder to think how the beautifully wonky, smoky and haunting soundscape of ‘Mass Production’ – perhaps my favorite piece of all time – will sound when it is newly renovated for 2020.

 As part of the new 7-box CD set with its awful graphic design and lack of new material for collectors (no demos – only single and alternate mixes and some already released live shows) is a remix of Iggy’s next album, Lust For Life.
 This may actually benefit from a facelift, although I’m sure that the intern they hired to remix this will find a way to piss me off with Lust For Life as well.